Caphyon/clang-power-tools/README.md

 You can customize the tool behavior as well as the clang++ compilation flags, clang-tidy checks, etc.

 ![ClangPowerTools](images/VSSettings.png)

-### Download

-The latest version of this extension is available (FREE) in the [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=vs-publisher-690586.ClangPowerTools)

 ### PowerShell scripts (for CI / automation):